Search

 1. Bank B offers to pay off your Bank A credit card

-2. You repay Bank B at lower interest over fixed EMIs
+2. You repay Bank B at a lower interest rate over fixed EMIs

 3. Saves interest and helps clear debt faster